What is Candida?

 Even when refrigerated, hydrogenated oils stay liquid and go rancid very easily.
 Vegetable oils should never be heated or used in cooking, except for extra virgin olive oil, which must be handled with care.
 The more appropriate kind of fat for health is saturated fat, in spite of what we’ve been led to believe, which plays many important roles in body chemistry.
 But saturated fats have been given a bad name by the oil and food manufacturing industry with the sole purpose of selling their products.
 This is also true for drug companies who perpetuate the cholesterol myth and low-fat diets in order to sell drugs.

-The truth is, natural fats and oils have components found only in them, which are health-promoting, and the newfangled trans fats are now known to be disease-causing.
-These health-giving saturated fats are stable and do not become rancid easily and they do not draw upon the body’s reserves of antioxidants nor do they initiate cancer or irritate the artery walls.
+The truth is, natural fats and oils have components found only in them which are health-promoting, and the newfangled trans fats are now known to be disease-causing.
+These health-giving saturated fats are stable and do not become rancid easily, they do not draw upon the body’s reserves of antioxidants, nor do they initiate cancer or irritate the artery walls.

 The fat in coconut oil is easily digested and absorbed, unlike the newfangled trans fats that act like plastic in the body.
 It puts little strain on the digestive system and provides a quick source of energy necessary to promote healing.
 Coconut oil is absorbed directly from the intestines into the portal vein and sent straight to the liver, whereas other fats require pancreatic enzymes to break them into smaller units.

 Look for unrefined coconut oil, since most commercial coconut oils are refined, bleached, and deodorized.
 It is highly resistant to spoilage and has a long shelf life (up to 2 years at room temperature).
 Coconut oil has a high burning point and is a perfect oil for cooking.
 Coconut oil can be taken by the tablespoonfuls with meals to aid digestion.
 A good therapeutic dose is 1 to 2 tablespoons with fat-containing meals.